-The term 'Trade Associations' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Trade Associations' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Trade Associations refer to those groups which offer a means for businesses in a certain industry or segment to interact in a way that benefits all parties concerned.
 Such an organization will be funded by member company contributions.
 These associations typically work to promote the industry’s image to the public.

 It might also deliver a single voice in the form of a government legislative lobby.
 They interact with government officials on issues which will affect the industry itself.
 Besides such critical functions as these, associations have other roles.
 These could include a way for the organization to educate the consumers of the general public on the main products and concerns of its particular industry.